Yuan-Meng/website/content/slides/covid19.md

 # If I get COVID-19, will I survive or die?

 {{< speaker_note >}}
-- The end product will be a web app that predicts users mortality risk if they contract COVID-19.
+- The end product will be a web app that predicts users' mortality risk should they contract COVID-19.
 - Knowing the answer helps hospitals better allocate resources and prompt people to rethink their reckless behaviors.
 {{< /speaker_note >}}